Code-Institute-Submissions/Milestone-Project-LHH/README.md

 ### Content

-* Background; settings from Whiskey drop excercise and bootstrap website.
+* Background; settings from Whiskey drop excercise and getbootstrap.com docs.
-* Opaque-overlay; settings from Whiskey drop excercise and bootstrap website.
+* Opaque-overlay; settings from Whiskey drop excercise and getbootstrap.com docs.
 * Navbar (Upper navigation).
 The basic code is from getbootstrap.com examples.
 I have edited the code.
 * Navigation menu left.
 The basic code is from getbootstrap.com docs.
 I have edited the code.
 * Carousel; the basic code is from getbootstrap.com examples.
+I have edited the code.
+* Form; The basic code is from getbootstrap.com docs.
 I have edited the code.

 ### Media